Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Introduction

 We combine this evaluation approach with a benchmarking framework that embeds real arXiv tables into synthetic PDFs, providing exact LaTeX ground truth without manual annotation.
-Together, these contributions address both the metric and benchmark gaps: \begin{itemize} \item We pioneer LLM-as-a-judge for semantic table evaluation, demonstrating substantially higher agreement with human judgment than rule-based metrics. \item We provide 1,554 human ratings on 518 table pairs, enabling meta-evaluation of existing and future table extraction metrics against human judgment. \item We introduce a benchmarking framework that embeds real tables from arXiv into synthetic PDFs, combining realistic table diversity with exact LaTeX ground truth, and develop an LLM-based matching pipeline that reliably aligns each parsed table to its ground truth despite variations in parser output formats. \item We establish a public leaderboard evaluating 21 contemporary document parsers across 100 synthetic pages containing 451 tables, revealing significant performance disparities and providing practical guidance for practitioners. \end{itemize}
+Together, these contributions address both the metric and benchmark gaps: \begin{itemize} \item \textbf{LLM-as-a-judge for semantic table evaluation}, reaching Pearson $r{=}0.93$ with human judgment versus $r{\leq}0.70$ for the rule-based metrics TEDS, GriTS, and SCORE, and usable as a drop-in metric on existing table-extraction benchmarks. \item \textbf{A meta-evaluation resource} of 1,554 human ratings over 518 table pairs, used to validate our metric and enabling assessment of future table extraction metrics. \item \textbf{A synthetic PDF benchmark} embedding real arXiv tables that post-date all evaluated parsers, providing exact LaTeX ground truth without manual annotation, paired with an LLM-based matching pipeline that aligns parser outputs to ground truth across diverse output formats. \item \textbf{A public leaderboard of 21 contemporary parsers}, spanning specialized OCR models, general-purpose VLMs, and rule-based tools, on 100 pages containing 451 tables, revealing substantial performance disparities and offering practical guidance for practitioners. \end{itemize}